dilip75074/MEAN-STACK-DEMO/README.md

-# MEAN-Refence-guide
+# mean-project-demo
 This is a single page application and useful for the developer who are new to Angular, Node and MongoDB based project.
 It is designed in such a way that can be referred in the future.
 It basicaly contains the baisc example for how to use a particular contents of Mongo, Express, Angular and Node called MEAN stack.

-#Topic covered in MEAN-Refence-guide:
+# Topic covered in mean-project-demo :

 @Angular 6+
 ------------------